ekstroem/MESS/README.md

 * qdiag - fast extraction of matrix diagonal
 * quadform - fast computation of a quadratic form $t(X) %*% X$
-* repmat - fast replication of a matrix
+* `repmat` - fast replication of a matrix.
+Can be replicated both row-wise and columns-wise.
 * sinv - invert a symmetric positive-definite matrix
 * tracemp - fast computation of trace of matrix product trace(t(A) %*% B)